2.3 Expand our culture of innovation (two action items)

 2.3.2 Establish a national reputation within state and local government as “first adopters” of local innovation, building on the example of the “Mayor’s Office of New Urban Mechanics” in the City of Boston and of the Department of Housing and Community Development’s initiative to bring clean energy and energy efficiency innovations into public housing developments

-- Governor Patrick has named Tony Parham as the Commonwealth’s first Government Innovation Officer (GIO).
-In keeping with the Patrick-Murray Administration’s commitment to changing the way government does business, the GIO will work with the Administration to find innovative ways to improve efficiency and streamline the delivery of government services.
+- The Administration named Tony Parham as the Commonwealth’s first Government Innovation Officer (GIO).
+In keeping with the State's commitment to changing the way government does business, the GIO will work with the Administration to find innovative ways to improve efficiency and streamline the delivery of government services.

 - The Massachusetts Office of Travel and Tourism launched a mobile app, “Ask a Local” to help tourists find local shops, restaurants, events and attractions.